Dear Advisor: What should I consider when launching an accelerator?

 What will the applicants be expected to learn during the program?
 In what format?
 And length?

-Will content be mostly speaker/panel-based?
+Will the content be mostly speaker/panel-based?
 Training videos followed by Q&A?
 Book club?
 A combination?
 Something else entirely?

-Regardless of format, I highly recommend covering "101" topics on contracts, financial, equity, customer pain point understanding for value proposition, pitching, technology and data for product market fit – for all founders.
+Regardless of format, I highly recommend covering "101" topics on contracts, financial, equity, customer pain point understanding for value proposition, pitching, technology, and data for product-market fit – for all founders.

 How does each piece of content/programming get founders closer to accomplishing the end goal of the program?